 In its third democratic elections, in April 2004, the country gave an increased mandate to the Government's programme for reconstruction and development and for the entrenchment of the rights inscribed in the Constitution.
 It mandated government specifically to create the conditions for halving unemployment and poverty by 2014.
+Following these elections, Thabo Mbeki was appointed to a second term of office as President of South Africa - a position he relinquished in September 2008, following the decision of the National Executive Committee of the ANC to recall him.
+Parliament elected Kgalema Motlanthe as President of South Africa on 25 September 2008.

 Local government elections in 2006, following a long period of civic unrest as communities protested against a mixed record of service delivery, saw increased participation compared with the previous local elections, as well as increased support for the ruling party based on a manifesto for a concerted effort, in partnership with communities, to make local government work better.